Lkledu/Lkledu.github.io/_posts/2019-06-22-first-post.markdown

 This is my first dev blog, where I will post some kind of articles about what i'm studying.

 I'm a programmer in Brazil, who likes of data structure and your implementations.
-I'm father of two kittes too, who are sisters.
+I'm father of two kittens too, who are sisters.

 ##### Why Jerkyll?